 Average monthly service revenue per satellite aircraft online.
-We define average monthly service revenue per satellite aircraft online.
-We define the period (expressed as an average of the month end figures for each month in such period).
+We define average monthly service revenue per satellite aircraft online as the aggregate satellite service revenue for the period, divided by the number of satellite aircraft online during the period (expressed as an average of the month end figures for each month in such period).